0xhaggis/Imperva_gzip_bypass/README.md

 * `br`

 In testing, only `gzip` appears to work as a bypass.
 I wonder if gzip is whitelisted for performance reasons?

+## Affected versions
+I don't know.
+Version information isn't obvious with Imperva's WAF.
+What we do know is that this bug has previously been identified in a separate Imperva product called SecureSphere.
+The [release notes for v12.6 of SecureSphere](https://docs.imperva.com/bundle/v12.6-release-notes/page/64973.htm) contain this paragraph:

+> SPHR-58185: When SecureSphere failed to decompress POST body in requests with "Content-Encoding: gzip/deflate" header, it issued no alert and let the request through.

+This sounds like exactly the same bug!
+The issue was resolved for SecureSphere in Feb 2021, but we don't know when it was introduced.
+It's possible that the vulnerability has been there for years.
+Moreover, the same bug in two products from the same company implies a common codebase between WAF and SecureSphere.
+It's likely that there are other common security bugs in the two products.

+## Config issue or legit bug?
+I did some research to see if there are any gzip configuration options in Imperva WAFs, but I couldn't find anything.
+Add to that the commonality of the bug between products and my best guess is that this is a bug, not a feature or a configuration issue.

+## Mitigating
+Put a WAF on your WAF?